 1 yr. return end balance Allocation Fund A 13.60% $28,400.00 26.28% Fund B 6.80% $26,700.00 24.71% Fund C 8.50% $27,125.00 25.10% Fund D 3.40% $25,850.00 23.92% $108,075.00The reality is that after the first year, most investors are inclined to dump the loser (Fund D) for more of the winner (Fund A).
 However, the right strategy is to do the opposite to practice sell high, buy low.
 Re-balancing simply means that you sell some of the funds that did the best to buy some of the funds that did the worst.
 Your heart will go against this logic but it is the right thing to do because the one constant in investing is that everything goes in cycles In year 4, Fund A has become the loser and Fund D has become the winner.1-year returnFund A-16.0%Fund B22.3%Fund C9.6%Fund D15.2%

 Re-balancing this portfolio year after year means that you would have taken the profit when fund A was doing well to buy Fund D when it was down.
 In fact, if you had re-balanced this portfolio at the end of every year for 5 years, you would be further ahead as a result of re-balancing.

 It’s all about discipline

 The key to portfolio management is to have a discipline that you adhere to.
-The most successful money mangers in the world are successful because they have a discipline to manage money.
-Believe it or not it has less to do with discipline and more to do with the fact that they have a plan.
+The most successful money managers in the world are successful because they have the discipline to manage money.
+Believe it or not, it has less to do with discipline and more to do with the fact that they have a plan.
 Warren Buffet said it best “To invest successfully over a lifetime does not require a stratospheric I.Q., unusual business insight, or inside information.
 What is needed is a sound intellectual framework for making decisions and the ability to keep emotions from corroding that framework.”